thimabru1010/Homework3_ELE2765/README.md

 If this weight calculation doesn't fit for you, you can try a normalized version (the sum of all classes are equal to 1).

-## Training
+## Results

 The model hyperparameters of the three trials, can be seen below:
 <p align="center">
   <img src="models_parameters.png" alt="Number of pixels by class"/>
 </p>

-We can see an intresting observation in modekl training histories.
+We can see an intresting observation in model training histories.
 As long as we reduce the patch size more noisy is the training:

 <p align="center">
   <img src="LateX_images/history_model1.png" alt="Model 1 history"/>